stackb/rules_proto/README.md

 ./bazel-out/darwin-fastbuild/bin/example/thing/thing.pb.go` to relocate the file into its expected location before the action terminates.

-Therefore, the `mappings` attribute is a dict that maps file locations `{ want: got }` relative to the action execution root.
+Therefore, the `output_mappings` attribute is a list of entries that map file locations `want=got` relative to the action execution root.
 It is required when the actual output location does not match the desired location.
 This can occur if the proto `package` statement does not match the Bazel package path, or in special circumstances specific to the plugin itself (like `go_package`).

 ## proto_repository

 From an implementation standpoint, this is very similar to the `go_repository` rule.
 Both can download external files and then run the gazelle generator over the downloaded files.
 Example:

 ```python
 proto_repository(